top of page

 What is it?

-Unlike other shots, the vitamin K shot is not used to prevent an infectious disease.
+The vitamin K shot is not a vaccine because it does not protect against an infectious disease.
 Instead, it is more like taking a vitamin supplement.
 Vitamin K is naturally present in a wide variety of foods, especially leafy green vegetables, and it is important for clotting and preventing excessive bleeding.
 The vitamin K injection is recommended because babies naturally have very low levels of vitamin K, which puts them at risk of life-threatening bleeding called vitamin K deficiency bleeding (VKDB).

 According to the CDC, infants who receive the vitamin K shot are 81 times less likely to develop severe bleeding.
 4 million babies are born in the United States each year.
 If we stopped giving the vitamin K shot at birth, more than 200 infants would develop VKDB every day.